 Do I Have To Pay Back My Student Loans If I Drop Out of School?

 Regulations dictate that if you leave college or drop below half-time enrollment, you have to start paying back your federal student loans.
-You may have a grace period — generally six months — before your first payment is due.
-Just know that interest can accrue during the grace period.
+You may have a grace period (generally, six months) before your first payment is due.
+Even if payments aren’t due yet, interest may still accrue during the grace period, depending on the type of loans you have.

 If you have private student loans, check with your lender to determine when you need to start paying back your loans.

-If you’re currently still in school or left very recently, you may be able to request student loan exit counseling from your school, a service normally provided only to graduates.
+If you’re currently still in school or left very recently before earning a degree, you may be able to request student loan exit counseling from your school, a service normally provided only to graduates.
 This can help you understand your options, including potential tuition reimbursement.
 Each school has a different refund policy.

 What Happens If I Don’t Pay My Student Loans?

-The consequences of late or “delinquent” payments vary by lender, but you can expect to be charged late fees.
-If a payment is 30 days or more late, that information can be reported to one of the three credit bureaus, which will negatively affect your credit score.
+The consequences of late or “delinquent” payments vary by lender, but you can generally expect to be charged late fees each time you miss the due date.
+If a payment is late by 30 days or more, that information can be reported to the three credit bureaus—Experian, Equifax and TransUnion—which will negatively affect your credit score.

 And if you stop paying your student loans for 270 days (about 9 months), your federal loans go from being delinquent to in default.
 When that happens, the balance is due in full, including accrued interest, collection agency fees, and any other fines, fees, and penalties.
 Student loans generally cannot be discharged during bankruptcy.